julianlam/feps/fep/d556/fep-d556.md

 }
 ```

 If multiple server-level actor links are returned, the links can be disambiguated by adding metadata to the links using standard [WebFinger] properties.
 For example, an implementation could have different server-level actors that serve different purposes.

 It's also possible that another FEP will define standard `rel` URIs for common roles.
-In that case, the FEP roles should be preferred over using a relationship property.
+In that case, those FEP role URIs SHOULD be preferred.

 > NOTE: The definition of standard server-level actor roles is outside the scope of this FEP.